Department of Radiopharmaceutical and Chemical Biology

 - Tissue Regeneration and Inflammation Imaging

 Within the scope of all mentioned research topics, Bachelor's, Master's, Diploma and Doctoral theses are regularly offered, primarily for chemists, biochemists and biologists.
-Unsolicited applications are welcome
+Internship semesters (internship duration at least 16 weeks) can also be completed.
+Unsolicited applications are always welcome